-Chris Paul’s No. 3 jersey hangs in the rafters of Lawrence Joel Veterans Memorial Coliseum, but his legacy at Wake Forest is far from finished.
-The NBA superstar point guard just made a major contribution to his alma mater to support the Demon Deacons basketball program.
+Chris Paul’s No. 3 jersey hangs in the rafters of Lawrence Joel Veterans Memorial Coliseum, but his legacy there is far from finished.
+The NBA superstar made a major contribution to his alma mater to support the Wake Forest basketball program in North Carolina.

-After inking a four-year, $160 million max contract with the Houston Rockets this summer, the All-Star floor general and Winston-Salem, North Carolina native is donating $2.5 million to help transform the men’s and women’s basketball clubhouses with “expanded and enhanced locker rooms, nutrition resources and treatment areas.”
+After inking a four-year, $160 million max contract with the Houston Rockets in 2018, the NBA All-Star point guard and Winston-Salem native donated $2.5 million to help transform the men’s and women’s basketball clubhouses with “expanded and enhanced locker rooms, nutrition resources and treatment areas.”

-It is the largest donation ever by a former Wake Forest basketball student-athlete or any alumnus under the age of 35.
+It was the largest donation ever by a former Wake Forest basketball student-athlete or any alumnus under the age of 35, according to school officials.

-Part of the university’s Wake Will Lead campaign, the new men’s upgrades will be named Chris Paul Locker Room in his honor.
+Part of the university’s Wake Will Lead campaign, the new upgrades for the men’s team will be named Chris Paul Locker Room in his honor.

-Paul’s philanthropic efforts expand so much beyond this one donation, too.
+Paul’s philanthropic efforts expand so much beyond this one donation to Wake Forest Athletics, too.

 He hosts the Chris Paul Family Foundation Charity Golf Classic each year, awards two scholarships annually for the Nathaniel Jones Student Scholarship he established in 2007, and is big in the grassroots basketball scene with Team CP3 of the Nike EYBL, among many others efforts.